-- 1. Developing and sustaining relationships with global and ecumenical organizations, especially with autonomous Methodist denominations. - 2.
-Help planting new churches and starting new mission projects internationally through partnerships with global ecumenical organizations and autonomous Methodist denominations in Latin America, Southeast Asia, Africa. - 3.
-Collaborating with central conferences and existing Korean congregations, building relationships and providing resources to strengthen Korean United Methodist faith communities throughout the world.
+1. Developing and sustaining relationships with global and ecumenical organizations, especially with autonomous Methodist denominations.

+2. Help planting new churches and starting new mission projects internationally through partnerships with global ecumenical organizations and autonomous Methodist denominations in Latin America, Southeast Asia, and Africa.

+3. Collaborating with central conferences and existing Korean congregations, building relationships and providing resources to strengthen Korean United Methodist faith communities throughout the world.

-To fulfill the work described above, a national office shall be continued with one full-time, executive staff person, and an additional staff in Los Angeles as needed and financially possible, with administration placed within Global Ministries under the direction of the United Methodist Council on Korean Ministries.
-The Executive Committee of the United Methodist Council on Korean Ministries will provide supervision for the executive of the plan within the personnel policies of Global Ministries.
+To fulfill the work described above, a national office shall be continued with one full-time, executive staff person, and an additional staff member-a Program Associate within Global Ministries.
+The Executive Committee of the United Methodist Council on Korean Ministries will provide supervision for the executive of the Plan within the personnel policies of Global Ministries.